 - 250 ml of water

-- 1 tablespoon lemon juice (optional, to enhance flavors)
+- 1 tablespoon of lemon juice (optional, to enhance the flavors)

 Preparation :

 If you are using fresh lychees, peel and pit them.
-If you use canned lychees, make sure to drain them well before using them. - Heat the lychees and water.
+If you are using canned lychees, make sure to drain them well before using them. - Heat the lychees and water.

 In a saucepan, add the lychees and water.
-Heat over medium heat for about 10 minutes, until the lychees become soft and begin to break down. - Mixing
+Heat over medium heat for about 10 minutes, until the lychees become soft and begin to break down. - Blending:

-Blend the mixture of lychees and water to obtain a smooth texture.
-You can use a hand blender or a blender.
-Then pass the mixture through a fine sieve to remove the remaining pieces and obtain a well-filtered liquid. - Add the sugar
+Blend the lychees and water mixture until smooth.
+You can use an immersion blender or a regular blender.
+Then, pass the mixture through a fine-mesh sieve to remove any remaining pieces and obtain a well-filtered liquid. - Add the sugar.

-Return the filtered lychee juice to the saucepan and add the sugar.
-Heat over low heat, stirring constantly, until the sugar is completely dissolved. - Let
+Return the strained lychee juice to the saucepan and add the sugar.
+Heat over low heat, stirring constantly until the sugar is completely dissolved. - Let it simmer.

-the syrup simmer gently for about 10 to 15 minutes until it thickens slightly.
-Add the lemon juice at this stage if you want a more tangy touch. - Let it cool
+Let the syrup simmer gently for about 10 to 15 minutes so that it thickens slightly.
+Add the lemon juice at this point if you want a more tangy touch. - Let it cool.

-Let the syrup cool completely before pouring it into an airtight container.
+Allow the syrup to cool completely before pouring it into an airtight container.
 It will keep in the refrigerator for about 1 to 2 weeks.

 My Personal Tip:

-This lychee syrup is delicious over vanilla or coconut ice cream, and works perfectly with exotic fruit or mango sorbets.
-You can also use it to marble yogurt ice cream with Ninja Creami, or add it to cocktails or sparkling water for a refreshing and exotic drink.
-If you want even more indulgence, try using it to top iced pancakes!
+This lychee syrup is delicious on vanilla or coconut ice cream, and works perfectly with tropical fruit or mango sorbets.
+You can also use it to swirl frozen yogurt with Ninja Creami, or add it to cocktails or sparkling water for a refreshing and exotic drink.
+If you want an even more indulgent treat, try using it to drizzle over frozen crepes!

-There you have it, a delicate and fragrant homemade lychee syrup, ideal for enhancing your Ninja Creami frozen creations and bringing an exotic touch to your favorite desserts.
+Here is a delicate and fragrant homemade lychee syrup, ideal for enhancing your Ninja Creami frozen creations and adding an exotic touch to your favorite desserts.